Occupational Wages

 How do we compare?

-The five highest-paying occupations in the Tucson MSA in 2021 were architecture and engineering; computer and mathematical; management; health care practitioners; and business and financial occupations.
-The five lowest-paying occupations were healthcare support; building and grounds cleaning and maintenance; sales and related; personal care and service; and food preparation and serving occupations.
-The occupational wage gap between Tucson and the U.S. is generally much larger for the higher-paying occupations than it is for the lowest, with the notable exception of the architecture and engineering occupation where Tucson’s median wage was nearly $15,000 higher.
+The five highest-paying occupations in the Tucson MSA in 2024 were management, architecture and engineering, computer and mathematical, legal, and health care practitioners.
+The five lowest-paying occupations were healthcare support, building and grounds cleaning and maintenance, sales and related, personal care and service, and food preparation and serving occupations.
+The occupational wage gap between Tucson and the U.S. is generally much larger for the higher-paying occupations than for the lowest, with the notable exception of the architecture and engineering occupations, where Tucson’s median wage was $3,000 higher.

 What are the key trends?

-Since 2001, the median wage in the Tucson MSA has increased at an average annual rate of 2.5% per year, which was slightly faster than the national growth rate of 2.3% per year.
-However, since 2009 (the end of the last recession) Tucson’s median wage has risen slowly, at just 1.9% per year through 2020.
+Since 2001, the median wage in the Tucson MSA has increased at an average annual rate of 2.9% per year, slightly faster than the national growth rate of 2.7% per year.
+However, since 2009 (the end of the last recession), Tucson’s median wage has risen slowly, at just 1.9% per year through 2020.
 In 2021, the median wage in Arizona and Tucson declined by approximately 2.0% from 2020, while the nation’s median wage increased by a whopping 9.1%.
-Tucson’s decline in median wages was driven in part by over a 9.0% drop in the median wage for management occupations as well as those in the arts, design, entertainment, sports, and media occupation.
-The food preparations occupation posted over a 10% increase in the median wage national, in the state of Arizona, and in Tucson.
+Tucson’s decline in median wages was driven in part by a 9.0% drop in the median wage for management occupations, as well as those in the arts, design, entertainment, sports, and media occupations.
+However, wages rose substantially in 2022 and 2023 for Tucson and Arizona, increasing by 11.5% and 14.7% in 2022 and 6.0% and 5.3% in 2023, respectively.
+That moved wages in Tucson and Arizona closer to the national median.
+Tucson’s wage growth in 2024 of 3.2% was in line with the average growth posted over the past two decades of 2.9%.

 How is it measured?